WaWAndy/sonarqube-docker/README.md

 ## 1. Project description

-En tant que développeur occasionnel, j'ai souvent eu l'occasion de travailler sur des projets d'applications web en PHP et Python.
-Ces projets ont parfois représentés des milliers de lignes de codes et pouvaient comporter des vulnérabilités en termes de cybersécurité ou de potentiels problème de maintenance sur le long terme.

-Il était donc important de pouvoir compter sur un outil afin d'analyser le code et déterminer comment l'améliorer, tant sur le plan de la sécurité que de la robustesse.
-Sonarqube a été choisi pour pluseieurs rasions.
-D'une part, il permet de réaliser une Analyse approfnodie de la qualité du code en détectant les bugs, les vulnérabilités, les code de mauvaise qualité et les duplication).
-De plus, cet outil en édition "community" opensource permet d'analyser un grand nombre de languages  (Azure Resource Manager, CloudFormation, C#, CSS, Docker, Flex, Go, HTML, Java, JavaCript, Kotlin, Kubernetes/Helm, PHP, Python, Ruby, Scala, Secrets, Terraform, TypeScript, VB.NET, XML).
-Sonarqube possède également un iterface graphique clair et moderne.

-Dans un objectif de portabilité et de réplication, le projet se base sur Docker.
+As an occasional developer, I have often worked on web application projects in PHP and Python.
+These projects sometimes involved thousands of lines of code and could contain cybersecurity vulnerabilities or potential long-term maintenance issues.

+It was therefore important to rely on a tool to analyze the code and determine how to improve it, both in terms of security and robustness. **SonarQube** was chosen for several reasons: on the one hand, it allows an in-**depth analysis of code quality** by detecting bugs, vulnerabilities, poor-quality code, and duplications.

+In addition, this tool, in its open-source "Community" edition, supports the **analysis of many languages** (Azure Resource Manager, CloudFormation, C#, CSS, Docker, Flex, Go, HTML, Java, JavaScript, Kotlin, Kubernetes/Helm, PHP, Python, Ruby, Scala, Secrets, Terraform, TypeScript, VB.NET, XML).
+SonarQube also provides a **clear and modern graphical interface**.

+To ensure portability and reproducibility, the project is based on **Docker**.